Barcode Embeddings for Metric Graphs: Background

 is less than $1/n$, i.e. approximate matchings between our Reeb graphs whose \emph{distortion} approaches the infinimum, which in this case is zero.
 The fact that the term $\frac{1}{2}D(\phi_n,\psi_n)$ goes to zero means that the Gromov-Hausdorff distance between $R_f$ and $R_g$ goes to zero, and hence, by Theorem 7.3.30 in \cite{burago2001course}, $R_f$ and $R_g$ are isometric.
 In fact, the proof of that theorem demonstrates that some subsequence of these maps $\phi_n$ and $\psi_n$ converges to a pair of isometries $\phi,\psi$.
 The requirements that $\norm{f - g\circ \phi_n}_{\infty} \to 0$ and $\norm{f \circ \psi_n - g}_{\infty} \to 0$ ensure that these isometries preserve the height functions. \end{proof}

-Now, one can compare the FD distance between two Reeb graphs and the bottleneck distances between their 1-dimensional extended persistence barcodes.
-In particular, if our Reeb graphs are of \emph{Morse type}, one has the following result from \cite{localequiv}
+The height function $f$ on a Reeb graph $R_f$ gives rise to sublevel and superlevel set filtrations, from which we can compute an extended persistence diagram.
+One can then compare the FD distance between two Reeb graphs and the bottleneck distances between their 1-dimensional extended persistence barcodes.
+If our Reeb graphs are of \emph{Morse type}, then we have the following result from \cite{localequiv}

 \begin{theorem}[\cite{localequiv}] Let $R_f$ and $R_g$ be two Reeb graphs, with critical values $\{a_1, \cdots , a_n\}$ and $\{b_1, \cdots, b_m\}$.
 Let $a_{f} = \min_{i} \{a_{i+1} - a_{i}\}$, and $a_{g} = \min_{i} \{b_{i+1} - b_{i}\}$.
 Let $K \in (0,1/22]$.
 If $d_{FD}(R_f,R_g) \leq \max \{a_f,a_g\}/(8(1+22K))$, then